brianglass/anastasis/files/Council 2005.md

 MEMBERS Of The New Church Council
 =================================

-**[ The Archdiocese, in accordance with the constitution, has approved with the relevant document the appointment of the new Church Council of our Community.]{style="font-family: Palatino Linotype"}**
+**<span style="font-family: Palatino Linotype"> The Archdiocese, in accordance with the constitution, has approved with the relevant document the appointment of the new Church Council of our Community.</span>**

 **On Sunday, 3 April 2005, at the end of the Divine Liturgy the oath was taken by the following members:**

 **Andreas Kiniaris, President,**